-How to Clean Discolored Vinyl Flooring Safely and Effectively
+How to Clean Discolored Vinyl Flooring & Remove Yellow Stains

 However, the change in color, yellow in particular, is a huge problem for many people.
 Their vinyl floors tend to fade over time, even when they keep a regular maintenance routine.
-The only solution is to know how to clean discolored vinyl flooring.
-Find it a bit difficult?
-We have you covered.
+Finding it difficult to know how to clean discolored vinyl flooring?
+We've got you covered.

 Causes Of Discolored Vinyl Flooring